SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: Results

 \subsection{Evaluation Under Adversarial Attacks}

-We present the robustness of all three networks against targeted and un-targeted adversarial attacks in Tables \ref{tab:adversarial1}, \ref{tab:adversarial2}, and \ref{tab:adversarial3}.
-The tables present DSC values for various levels of adversarial attacks, quantified using SNR.
-We observe that VMP U-Net shows better performance (i.e., high DSC values) as compared to the other two networks, especially for stronger attacks (i.e., low values of SNR).
+We assess the robustness of all four networks against targeted and untargeted adversarial attacks.
+We show the results in Figures \ref{fig:lungs_adv_dsc}, \ref{fig:hippo_adv_dsc}, and \ref{fig:brats_adv_dsc}.
+We plot the DSC vs. SNR for the four approaches.

-In Fig. \ref{fig:dice_adv}, we show DSC values for a range of un-targeted adversarial attacks against the lung test dataset generated using the FGSM.
-We show the DSC vs. SNR for the three approaches.
+In Fig. \ref{fig:lungs_adv_dsc}, we show DSC values for a range of untargeted adversarial attacks generated using FGSM against the lung test dataset.
+In Fig. \ref{fig:hippo_adv_dsc}, we consider various levels of targeted attacks applied to (a) the Anterior pixels only and (b) the Posterior pixels only of the Hippocampus test data.
+For both attack types, we report the performance for the two structures of interest, i.e., anterior and posterior hippocampus.
+On the other hand, Fig. \ref{fig:brats_adv_dsc} presents both targeted and untargeted adversarial attacks applied to the BraTS test data.
+The three subplots compare the performance of the four networks on the three structures of interest: whole tumor, core and enhancing tumor.
+We observe that SUPER U-Net shows better performance (i.e., high DSC values) as compared to the other three networks, especially for stronger attacks (i.e., low values of SNR).